Stopping Zoloft: How to Handle Sertraline Discontinuation Syndrome

 When tapering off Zoloft, it is crucial to stick to the prescription even when the patient starts feeling better.
 Most people pop sertraline like an aspirin for intermittent situations, they start feeling better considering to stop, but it is advisable to stay on meds for at least a month or as long as the doctor says.
 This minimizes the chances of both relapse and discontinuation syndrome when getting off Zoloft.

 It is critical to know that when tapering off Zoloft, professional help is highly needed.
 Patients, who want to undergo this process, have to contact their doctors before any step is taken.
-Also, professional rehabs and addiction centers are vital when it comes to stopping Zoloft and its withdrawal.
+Also, professional rehabs and addiction centers are vital when it comes to Zoloft withdrawal stages or tapering off.
 When choosing a rehab center, patients have to be aware of its location, its license, types of addiction treatment they offer, the cost of the rehab and most importantly the reputation of the rehab center.